This content was updated for accuracy and relevance on December 25th, 2021.

 ~ Elaine Lee

 Maya Pete curated this post.
-She is a Stanford Alumna, digital media marketer, plus size fashion blogger, and fitspo enthusiast.
-Read more from Maya at mayaesthetic.com and on Instagram as @maya.esthetic and @fat.fit.fly.
+She is a Stanford Alumna, digital media marketer, and fitspo enthusiast.
+Read more travel tips and stories from Maya on her travel blog at mayaesthetic.com and on Instagram as @maya.esthetic and @fat.fit.fly.

 Maya’s BÉIS Faves: